PedroGarciaOT/FortifyDemoApp/README.md

 Deploy Application (Azure)
 --------------------------

-If you want to run the application in the cloud (so you can run a WebInspect scan for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a Windows command prompt):
+If you want to run the application in the cloud (to run a Fortify on Demand DAST scan) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a Windows command prompt):

 ```
-az login [--tenant 856b813c-16e5-49a5-85ec-6f081e13b527]
+az login [--tenant XXXX]
 az group create --name [YOUR_INITIALS]-fortify-demo-rg --location eastus
 gradlew azureWebAppDeploy
 ```